lprescott/angular-spring/README.md

 ### Workflow

-I have found that using ```develop.sh``` can sometimes cause bugs, and do to the requirement of the moreutils package I recommend that upon starting the project one opens two terminals:
+I have found that using ```develop.sh``` can sometimes cause bugs, and due to the requirement of the moreutils package I recommend that upon starting the project one opens two terminals:

 1. Use ```./angular/ng build --watch``` to continuously build to ```./spring/src/main/resources/static``` by watching for file changes.